EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 const mapRef = useRef<any>(null)
 ```

-Instead of simply mapping over the locations, we instead need to map over structured points that can be read by SuperCluster.
-Since the calculation isn’t quite cheap, we’ll use `useMemo()` to emsmarten it.
+Instead of simply mapping over the locations, we need to map over structured points that can be read by SuperCluster.
+To avoid rebuilding this array on every component render, we’ll use `useMemo()` to emsmarten things.

-Replace `// insert: cluster points memo` with:
+Replace `// insert: cluster points` with:

 ```typescript
 const points = useMemo(